Peyvand Mossavat: Playing career

 During the 2000 season, Mossavat was again instrumental in Toronto's exceptionally successful campaign where he led the Olympians to a 10-game undefeated streak, as well as claiming the Open Canada Cup in the process.
 The victory in claiming the Open Cup marked the first time in the league's history a club winning the trophy three consecutive years in a row.
 Though he did manage to lead his team to the playoff finals, they were defeated by Toronto Croatia by a score of 2-1.
 In 2001, he signed with the Toronto Supra where he reached the postseason by finishing third in the standings.
 After the 2002 season he retired from professional soccer, but he would eventually return to the Supra (then renamed the Toronto Supra Portuguese) in a match on September 4, 2006 against the Italia Shooters.
 In 2007, Mossavat signed with the North York Astros making his debut on July 15, 2007 against the Italia Shooters.

 Indoor career

 Mossavat began his indoor career in 1995 with Canton Invaders in the National Professional Soccer League.
 The following season he signed with the Toronto Shooting Stars and appeared in 28 matches and recorded two goals.
 His next stint was in 1997 where he spent time with the Montreal Impact, and Milwaukee Wave.

-Managerial career
+Coaching career

 In 2004, he was appointed the Ryerson Rams women`s head coach, and served for one season as the women`s head coach for York Lions On March 13, 2012 he was appointed the women`s head coach for University of Ontario Institute of Technology Ridgebacks, and took over the UOIT Men's Soccer program in 2016.